Mike Goldman

 Michael Aaron Goldman (born 7 November 1972) is an Australian actor, television and radio host and voice-over artist.
 He is best known for his involvement in Big Brother Australia, in narrating the Daily Hightlight episodes as well as hosting many of the companion shows - Including the live competition series Friday Night Live and the live late-night interactive series UpLate.

 He has also appeared in television roles, mini-series and films like Young Rock, The Wilds and A Place to Call Home.
 He is the son of television and radio personality Grant Goldman and weather presenter, former Miss Australian Beach Girl Erica Hammond.

 Career

 Television

-Mike Goldman played an American lawyer in episodes 6 and 7 on Young Rock 2 on NBC/Peacock.
+Mike Goldman played a cop in Dangerous Animals, American lawyer in episodes 6 and 7 on Young Rock 2 on NBC/Peacock.
 Game show host on The Wilds on Amazon Prime, In Joe VS Carole on Binge he was an exotic wildlife auctioneer and A Place to Call Home on 7 network played an American studio boss.
-Goldman was a speaker at SXSW 2023.
+Goldman was a speaker at SXSW 2025.
 An actor and Voiceover artist, Goldman's first role in television was in a 1991 episode of Home and Away playing a character named Gavin.
 Goldman was also a live announcer in an American accent on the FIBA World Cup on ESPN2 USA and court side announcer for The Sydney Kings Basketball.
 He then spent three years at Sydney Film and TV Academy.